Travel details

 Afdera Salt Lake

-Afdera Salt Lake, spread across the desolate landscape of the Danakil Desert, has high salinity due to intense evaporation, and salt mining sites are scattered around it.
-Salt extraction, carried out in harsh natural conditions, has been part of life since ancient times and offers a glimpse into the resilient livelihoods of the local people.
-The contrast between the blue-murky lake surface and the white, shining salt crystals is striking.
+Afdera Salt Lake, spread across the desolate landscape of the Danakil Desert, has a high salt concentration due to strong evaporation, and salt mining sites are scattered around it.
+Salt extraction carried out in the harsh natural environment has been part of life since ancient times, offering a glimpse into the resilient livelihoods of local people.
+The contrast between the blue, murky lake surface and the white, shining salt crystals is striking.

 [English Guide]